yoelhor/evaluation/README.md

 Using the [Company branding](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-customize-branding-customers#to-customize-the-logo-privacy-link-and-terms-of-use) you can add links to "Terms of Use" and "Privacy & Cookies".
 These links can be localized to direct users to the relevant policy document.

+### 1.3.9 Security tokens

-### 1.3.9 Token customization
+### 1.3.9.1 Token customization

 Upon successful sign-in, users will be taken back to your application with a security token.
-These tokens (JWT and SAML) can be customized, including:
+These tokens (JWT and SAML) can be customized (per application), including:

-- Customize claims issued in security tokens using [Claim mapping](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-add-attributes-to-token).
+- Customize claims issued in security tokens using [claim mapping](https://learn.microsoft.com/en-us/entra/external-id/customers/how-to-add-attributes-to-token).
 - Apply a [transformation](https://learn.microsoft.com/en-us/entra/identity-platform/jwt-claims-customization) to a user attribute issued security tokens.
 - Include claims from external systems using [custom claims provider](https://learn.microsoft.com/en-us/entra/identity-platform/custom-claims-provider-overview).
 - [Configure groups optional](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims#configure-groups-optional-claims) claims are (limited to the group object ID).
 - Application roles are included in the security token by default.
 - You can [specify the lifetime](https://learn.microsoft.com/en-us/entra/identity-platform/configurable-token-lifetimes) of security tokens issued by the Microsoft Entra ID.
 However you cannot configure refresh and session token lifetimes.

+### 1.3.9.2 Token signing keys

+Microsoft Entra external ID [signing keys roll](https://learn.microsoft.com/en-us/entra/identity-platform/signing-key-rollover) on periodically.
+In emergency situations, tenant administrators can update them immediately.
+The public keys are avalible via OpenID Connect discovery document and SAML/WS-Fed federation metadata document.
+All applications that use the Microsoft Entra external ID should be able to programmatically handle the key rollover process.

 ## 2. Accounts and user profile